jordanrobot/scenic-shop-blog/content/projects/collector.md

 ## CLI version

-There is current work being done to create a fully CLI version of this tool.
-It will have more options related to specifying input/output files, file names, recursive searches, etc.
+An executable version is mid-progress, written in C#.
+It will eventually have more options related to specifying input/output files, file names, recursive searches, directory depth, etc.